-Without any doubt, the Topkapi Palace is probably the most famous of all Ottoman heritage in Istanbul.
+Without any doubt, Topkapi Palace is probably the most famous of all Ottoman heritage in Istanbul.
 Sultan Mehmed the Conqueror commissioned its construction shortly after the conquest of Constantinople in 1453.
 It was an imperial court and residence of Ottoman sultans and their families for 375 years.
 Sultan Abdülmecid I moved the court to the Dolmabahçe Palace in 1856.
 Certainly, it’s a magnificent historic site.
 But, I think that the harem within the palace is its most fascinating part.
 A mysterious place where many people lived completely segregated lives, over many centuries.